dartmouth-pbs/psyc161/README.md

 Students will be evaluated on the basis of:

-- Lesson exercises (50 pts) / class participation (10 pts).
+- Lesson exercises / class participation.
   Every week there will be a set of small exercises to be submitted for the first class in the upcoming week

-- Final project (40 pts), given 3-4 final weeks to work on.
+- Final project, given 3-4 final weeks to work on.

 ## Final project